A panoramic photo of the Saint Marys River as viewed from Wildlight. A panoramic photo of the Saint Marys River as viewed from Wildlight.

 The Conservation Network will include 2,100 acres of natural uplands, preserving an area that’s larger than any upland development project in Nassau County.

 According to Nassau County’s valuation method, this conservation land is worth over $67 million.
 Nassau County citizens passed a bond referendum to issue $30 million in debt to purchase conservation land in other areas of the county.
-The Wildlight Conservation Network will conserve over twice as much land at no cost to the taxpayer.
+The Wildlight Greenway will conserve over twice as much land at no cost to the taxpayer.

 Nature, parks, schools & infrastructure